LinguaPhylo/linguaPhylo.github.io/setup.md

 	at java.net.URLClassLoader.defineClass(URLClassLoader.java:468)
 ```

-First, check if your local Java is 16 using `java -version`.
+First, check if your local Java is 17 using `java -version`.
-If yes, you need to download BEAST 2 without JRE, because with JRE,
+If yes, you need to download and use BEAST 2 without JRE, because with JRE,
 `applauncher` will be forced to use the provided JRE in BEAST 2 which currently is 1.8.